 We will purposively sample participants in multiple rounds of approximately 5 participants to allow for iterative analysis to inform further sampling.
 We will ensure diversity in age, gender, ethnicity, deprivation, time since diagnosis, co-morbidity, severe mental impairment or learning disability.
-We have had successful experience other studies of focusing recruitment of people at risk of diabetes in certain geographical areas in order to target particular groups, and we can work with providers to take a similar geographical approach in HED-LINE.
 Our previous experience of recruiting diverse groups suggests that having a diverse PPI group is key.
 Such a group will then be well positioned to advise us on how best to recruit a diverse sample.
 For example, in previous studies PPI groups have helped us to devise effective study information for potential participants that is culturally appropriate and sensitive to the views and perspectives of specific groups.
 We have also frequently worked with community networks and charities and used translation where necessary.
 CS leads a Greater Manchester PPIE forum with membership from local community groups and national charities and networks who we can link with for advice on format and dissemination of recruitment materials.